shanetw4/cms_data_analysis/README.md

 scram b
 ```

 There are no imput files defined in the configuration file 'demoanalyzer_cfg.py' and no files in the 'datasets' directory, so you will need to find a DiMuon data set on cerns opendata website.
 An example of a good data set is one that is similar to this one: http://opendata.cern.ch/record/10.
 After you go to this page or find one sililar, you need to download the JSON.txt file and an index file into your datasets directory.
+You also need to edit the demoanalyzer_cfg.py file and follow the directions in the file to specify your JSON.txt file and index file.

 Run the example as configured in the configuration file.